lsretailomni/lsmag-two/docs/DEVELOPMENT.md

         1. Run `composer require "lsretail/ls-mag-two"` inside the Magento2 directory
         2. Run the command again after _each_ code change

+- Releases don't contain some folders as noted in our `composer.json`:
+    - `/docs` (raw documentation files not intented for customers)
+    - `/dev` (Docker installation, should get releases seperately)
+    - `/README.txt` (Not intended for customers)
 ## Development Notes:

 - In contrast to Magento1, in Magento2 the whole module is on a single folder, inside vendor/lsretail/ls-mag-two if you followed the above steps